A Security Curriculum

 Curriculum

-Here is everything I found that fits together to achieve the goal of being able to follow the people who keep winning DEFCON and other CTFs so we can get good enough to eventually be paid to do this being a junior consultant and working our way up to freelancer in the security industry which can be even more sketchy than old school blackhat communities.
+Here is everything I found that fits together to achieve the goal of being able to follow the people who keep winning DEFCON and other CTFs so we can get good enough to eventually be paid to do this being a junior consultant and working our way up to freelancer in the 'security industry' which today can be even more sketchy than old school blackhat communities.

 I mimic most of the security package at TU/e because all the most critical crypto/sec work is being done in Europe right now because of insane US laws on crypto software export.
 There is still an ongoing lawsuit by Daniel J Bernstein (djb) where the NSA/NIST is slowly delivering FOIA responses about sabotaging crypto development.